voxel51/eta/docs/pipelines_dev_guide.md

 The ETA types must be used by all pipeline metadata files whether or not the pipeline is built using the ETA library.
-In particular, if a third-party pipeline performs a new type of operation, a corresponding class must be added to the `eta.core.types` module describing the type so that ETA that can understand the semantics of the pipeline.
+In particular, if a third-party pipeline performs a new type of operation, a corresponding class must be added to the `eta.core.types` module describing the associated type so that ETA can understand the semantics of the pipeline.
 This information is used when presenting user-facing information about available pipelines.